Issue: Global price-fixing conspiracy

 The defendants collectively controlled approximately two-thirds or more of the worldwide market for Li-Ion Rechargeable Batteries throughout the Class Period, and over 80 percent of the market in the early part of this period.
 In 2011, sales revenue in the worldwide Li-Ion rechargeable battery market was approximately $14 billion.

 The complaint alleges that as a direct result of the defendants’ alleged anticompetitive and unlawful conduct, consumers across America paid artificially inflated prices for Li-Ion rechargeable batteries.

 Contact Lieff Cabraser

-Individuals, businesses, public agencies and other entities that have purchased Li-Ion rechargeable batteries are welcome to contact a Lieff Cabraser attorney for further information on the litigation.
+Individuals, businesses, public agencies and other entities that have purchased products containing lithium-ion rechargeable batteries, such as cell phones, laptops, notebooks, digital music players, digital cameras and camcorders, and cordless power tools, are welcome to use the form below to contact a Lieff Cabraser attorney for further information on the litigation.
 We will review your claim for free and without any obligation.

 We are interested in hearing about your experiences with these batteries, and Lieff Cabraser agrees to protect your name and all confidential information you submit against disclosure, publication or unauthorized use to the full extent under the law.